Placeholder-Software/Crowds/docs/Reference/MonoBehaviours/EntityIdentity.md

+This MonoBehaviour automatically maintains a connection between a GameObject in the scene and an ECS Entity which is used in the simulation.

 !!! warning
     This article mentions the Unity ECS.
 Although Overcrowded uses the ECS internally you don't need to understand anything about the ECS to use Overcrowded!

-# EntityIdentity

-This MonoBehaviour automatically maintains a connection between a GameObject in the scene and an ECS Entity which is used in the simulation.

 ## Inspector